honeybadger-io/pg_partition_manager/README.md

 The `premake` option specifies how many tables to create for dates after the current period, and the `retain` option specifies how many tables to keep for dates before the current period.
 You can additionally add the ulid flag if your database uses [ULID](https://github.com/rafaelsales/ulid)s for primary keys (see [Starr's article](https://www.honeybadger.io/blog/uuids-and-ulids/) for a good overview on "web-scale" ids).

 A couple of notes regarding the `cascade` and `truncate` flags.
-Use the `cascade` option if you have dependent views or foreign key contraints (see [details on the drop table command](https://www.postgresql.org/docs/current/sql-droptable.html)).
-Use the `truncate` if you have dependent tables that are not partitioned can afford a truncate table (cleans out any forign key dependent rows) before the drop (see [details on the pg truncate command](https://www.postgresql.org/docs/current/sql-truncate.html)).
+Use the `cascade` option if you have dependent views or foreign key constraints (see [details on the drop table command](https://www.postgresql.org/docs/current/sql-droptable.html)).
+Use the `truncate` if you have dependent tables that are not partitioned can afford a truncate table (cleans out any foreign key dependent rows) before the drop (see [details on the pg truncate command](https://www.postgresql.org/docs/current/sql-truncate.html)).
 The `truncate` option might also be useful if you have self referencing tables (clean out dependent rows).
-If using `truncate` it must be used in conjucation with the `cascade` flag.
+If using `truncate` it must be used in conjunction with the `cascade` flag.

 This gem uses the [pg gem][3] to connect to your database, and it assumes the DATABASE\_URL environment variable is populated with connection info.
 If this environment variable isn't defined, a connection to the server running on localhost will be attempted.